-Although some employers no longer request cover letters and in many ways emails are replacing traditional cover letters, more than 80% of recruiters expect to see cover letters, so this is still a very important aspect of your job search and one that should not be taken lightly.
+Although some employers no longer request cover letters, many recruiters do still expect to see them.
+That means that writing a strong cover letter is still an important step in your job search.
 To write a cover letter that will be noticed by employers there are a few guidelines that every job seeker should know: keep it short and sweet, don’t feel the need to be overly formal or flowery with the language you use, brag about your accomplishments (now is not the time for modesty), make the cover letter a little bit different from your resume, utilize your contacts (name drop), and include specific details about the company you would like to work for.

 After spending so much time writing, editing, and revising your resume, the cover letter may seem like an afterthought.
 However, if you do not put the same amount of effort into crafting your cover letter, all that work you put into the resume may not matter because a poorly written cover letter will keep recruiters and potential employers from examining your resume.
 If you keep your cover letter short and to the point, utilize exciting and professional language that highlights your qualifications and key achievements (with different wording than what’s on the resume), and incorporate contacts and company research, you will have a winning cover letter to go with your carefully constructed resume.

 Find the iHire niche community that's right for you.